Bridgewater Four: Murder

 Carl Bridgewater (2 January 1965 – 19 September 1978) was shot dead on 19 September 1978 at Yew Tree Farm near Stourbridge, West Midlands, while delivering a newspaper to the house.
 The occupants of the house, elderly cousins Mary Poole and Fred Jones, were not home at the time.
-Police conjecture that Bridgewater may have disturbed an intruder or burglar, and was subsequently forced into the living room of the house where he was shot once in the head at close range with a shotgun.
+Police believed that Carl Bridgewater had arrived at the house and disturbed an intruder or burglar, and was subsequently forced into the living room of the house where he was shot once in the head at close range with a shotgun.

 Conviction and sentencing

 The Bridgewater Four were Patrick Molloy, James Robinson and cousins Michael and Vincent Hickey.
-They came to the attention of police working on the murder investigation following further serious crimes later in 1978.
+They came to the attention of police working on the murder investigation following further armed robberies later in 1978.
 On 24 November, Robinson, Hickey and an unidentified third man carried out an armed robbery at a Tesco supermarket on the Castle Vale estate in Birmingham.
 Hickey and Robinson raided the safe while the third man held several terrified shoppers at bay with a gun.
-When the manager tried to intervene, a shot was fired over his head.
+When the store manager tried to intervene, a shot was fired over his head.

 Six days later, Robinson and the Hickey cousins robbed an elderly couple at Chapel Farm, Romsley, near Halesowen.
 Vincent stayed in the car while Robinson and Michael charged into the house wearing balaclavas, brandishing a shotgun and shouting for money.
 The victims of this robbery displayed great courage but the robbers got away with £200.
 Robinson took the lead, hitting one of the victims with the gun but not firing it.

 Molloy was the first to be arrested.
-During questioning which also covered Bridgewater's murder, Molloy told police that he had been in an upstairs bedroom at Yew Tree Farm while robbing the house when he heard a gunshot downstairs.
+During questioning which also covered the murder, Molloy told police that he had been in an upstairs bedroom at Yew Tree Farm while robbing the house when he heard a gunshot downstairs.
 Shortly afterwards, the other three men were arrested.

 All denied committing murder, but three of them were convicted of murder at Stafford Crown Court on 9 November 1979.
 The fourth, Molloy, was found guilty of manslaughter.
 They were sentenced on 12 November.

 James Robinson (aged 45) and Vincent Hickey (aged 25) were both sentenced to life imprisonment with a recommended minimum term of 25 years, which would have kept them behind bars until at least 2004 and the ages of 70 and 50 respectively.
 Michael Hickey (aged 18) was sentenced to be detained indefinitely at Her Majesty's pleasure, though it was anticipated he would serve a shorter sentence than the two others convicted of murder due to his age.
 Patrick Molloy (aged 51) received a 12-year prison sentence on the manslaughter charge, but he died of a heart attack in prison, two years later.